alec-gibson/nvim-tetris/README.md

 - Space Bar: hard drop

 ## What Works
-- Core game functions including controlling the dropping piece, clearing lines, and gameover when you run out of space
+- Core game functions including controlling the current piece, clearing lines, and gameover when you run out of space
-- Level progression - you move up a level every 10 lines cleared, and the game gets faster with each level progressed
+- Level progression - you progress a level every 10 lines cleared, and the game gets faster with each level
-- Short delays for when a piece appears and locks, and the locking delay resets when rotating or moving your piece (to make gameplay more fun at high speeds)
+- Short delays when a piece appears and locks, and the locking delay resets when rotating or moving your piece (to make gameplay more fun at high speeds)
 - Correct rotation behaviour including wall-kicks according to "How Guideline SRS Really Works" from https://harddrop.com/wiki/SRS (this means T-spins work)

 ## Next Steps